Overview of Arizona Taxes

 Cochise County

 Cochise County sits in the southeast corner of the state of Arizona, along the borders with New Mexico and Mexico.
-The county has tax rates that are close to state averages, but they vary depending on where you live and, even more so, by school district.
+The county has tax rates that are close to statewide median, but they vary depending on where you live and, even more so, by school district.
 Cities in Cochise County charge primary rates, which means that they cannot exceed a total of 1% for owner-occupied properties when combined with city and county rates.

 Navajo County